Learn more about our team – RCA Board of Directors, Staff and Provincial Associations

-Carol has an educational background in sport, a Masters of Education in Organizational Studies and is in her eleventh year as a secondary school principal.
-She has had opportunities over many years that have allowed her to develop skills in communication, organization, planning and preparation, social skills, conflict resolution, as well as problem solving to continuously encourage change for improvement, all skills that would serve her well in the role of Provincial Director.
+Carol has an educational background in sport, a Masters of Education in Organizational Studies and is a retired secondary school principal.
+She has had opportunities over many years that have allowed her to develop skills in communication, organization, planning and preparation, social skills, conflict resolution, as well as problem solving to continuously encourage change for improvement, all skills that will serve her well in the role of President of Rowing Canada Aviron.

-Carol’s vision as Provincial Director is to use these skills to deeply understand the varied provincial needs and develop a plan to support the provinces as a strong voice a strong voice at the RCA Board table.
-Her view is that one size doesn’t fit all and finding differentiated pathways to success will help each province grow rowing and therefore grow rowing across the country.
+Carol’s vision as President is to use these skills to deeply understand the varied needs across the country and develop a plan to support our members to grow clubs and high school programs and in turn, grow our sport.
+Her view is that one size doesn’t fit all and finding differentiated pathways to success will help participants at many different levels.

 Prior to her appointment to the RCA Board as Provincial Director, Carol was a member of the RCA Board as President of the Alberta Rowing Association and the RCA Provincial Relations Advisory Council.
-Carol has also served as President of the Calgary Rowing Club, Vice President of the Calgary Booster Club and is a founding member of the Calgary Chapter for Cycling without Age.
+Carol has also served as President of the Calgary Rowing Club and President of the Calgary Booster Club.

 Dr. Jennifer Walinga, a professor and consultant based in Victoria, BC, has enjoyed a successful and wide ranging career in sport and education.
 She began as a multi sport athlete and gradually focused on rowing under the fortunate tutelage of Carol Love.
 A two-time Olympian in rowing, Walinga was a member of Canada’s Commonwealth (1986), World (1991), and Olympic champion fours and eights, and, in 2013, was inducted into Canada’s Sports Hall of Fame along with her extraordinary crew.